 This is called the Rent Deduction Service.
 It's free and your payment will always be up to date.

-You can also make maintenance and arrears payments this way.
+You can also make rental arrears and maintenance payments this way.

 When you sign your residential rental agreement, we automatically sign you up for this service.

 You can cancel it at any time if you don't want to use it.